 Electromagnetic Field Tensor

-The idea is to examine how the Lorentz transformation changed the constant electric field generated by infinite uniform charged plates due to length contraction and the constant magnetic field generated by an infinite solenoid due to length contraction and time dilation, along each \(x\), \(y\), \(z\) direction.
+The idea is to examine how the Lorentz transformation changed the constant electric field generated by infinite uniform charged plates due to length contraction and the constant magnetic field generated by an infinite solenoid due to length contraction and time dilation, along each x, y, z direction.

-Let \(S_0\) be an inertial frame while \(S\) is another inertial frame moving at speed \(v_0\) along the positive x-axis of \(S_0\) relative to \(S_0\).
-Consider two infinite plate parallel to the x-axis, each with uniform charge density \(\sigma_0\) and \(-\sigma_0\) respectively in \(S_0\).
-Then, the electric field within the region between the plates in \(S_0\) is $$\vec{E}_0 = \frac{\sigma_0}{\epsilon_0}\hat{y}.$$ The charge density of the plates is increased in \(S\) because of length contraction $$\sigma=\gamma_0\sigma_0,$$ where $$\frac{1}{\gamma_0}=\sqrt{1-v^2_0/c^2}$$ So, for electric field perpendicular to travel direction \(\vec{v_0}\), $$E^\perp = \gamma_0E_0^\perp.$$ Since there is no length contraction along the direction perpendicular to the \(\vec{v_0}\), we expect $$E^\parallel = E_0^\parallel.$$ In addition, in \(S\), since the plates are moving in the negative direction in \(S\), the surface currents of the positive and negative charged plates are $$\vec{K}_\pm = \mp v_0 \hat{x}$$ respectively, which means there is a magnetic fields $$B_z=-\mu_0\sigma v_0,$$ pointing in the negative \(z\) direction.
+Let S0 be an inertial frame while S is another inertial frame moving at speed v0 along the positive x-axis of S0 relative to S0.
+Consider two infinite plate parallel to the x-axis, each with uniform charge density σ0 and σ0 respectively in S0.
+Then, the electric field within the region between the plates in S0 is E0=σ0ϵ0ˆy.
+The charge density of the plates is increased in S because of length contraction σ=γ0σ0, where 1γ0=1v20/c2 So, for electric field perpendicular to travel direction v0, E=γ0E0.
+Since there is no length contraction along the direction perpendicular to the v0, we expect E=E0.
+In addition, in S, since the plates are moving in the negative direction in S, the surface currents of the positive and negative charged plates are K±=v0ˆx respectively, which means there is a magnetic fields Bz=μ0σv0, pointing in the negative z direction.

-Consider a third inertial frame, \(\bar{S}\), moving at speed \(v\) along the positive x-axis of \(S\) relative to \(S\).
-Then, from the above arguments, the fields in \(\bar{S}\) are \begin{matrix} \bar{E}_y=\frac{\bar{\sigma}}{\epsilon_0}, & \bar{B_z} = -\mu_0\bar{\sigma}\bar{v}, \end{matrix} where \(\bar{v}\) is the relative speed of \(\bar{S}\) relative to \(S_0\), $$\bar{v}=\frac{v+v_0}{1+vv_0/c^2}$$ and \begin{matrix} \bar{\sigma}=\bar{\gamma}\sigma_0, & \bar{\gamma}=\frac{1}{\sqrt{1-\bar{v}^2/c^2}}. \end{matrix} In terms of \(\sigma\), the fields are \begin{matrix} \bar{E}_y=\left(\frac{\bar{\gamma}}{\gamma_0}\right)\frac{\sigma}{\epsilon_0}, & \bar{B_z} = -\left(\frac{\bar{\gamma}}{\gamma_0}\right)\mu_0\sigma\bar{v}. \end{matrix} Work out \(\left(\frac{\bar{\gamma}}{\gamma_0}\right)\), $$\frac{\bar{\gamma}}{\gamma_0}=\frac{\sqrt{1-v^2_0/c^2}}{\sqrt{1-\bar{v}^2/c^2}}=\frac{1+vv_0/c^2}{\sqrt{1-v^2/c^2}}=\gamma\left(1+\frac{vv_0}{c^2}\right).$$ Then, in terms of \(E\) and \(B\), the fields in \(\bar{S}\) are $$\bar{E}_y=\gamma\left(1+\frac{vv_0}{c^2}\right)\frac{\sigma}{\epsilon_0}=\gamma\left(E_y-\frac{v}{c^2\epsilon_0\mu_0}B_z\right)=\gamma(E_y-vB_z)$$ and $$\bar{B}_z=-\gamma\left(1+\frac{vv_0}{c^2}\right)\mu_0\sigma\left(\frac{v+v_0}{1+vv_0/c^2}\right)=\gamma(B_z-\mu_0\epsilon_0vE_y)=\gamma\left(B_z-\frac{v}{c^2}E_y\right),$$ since \(\mu_0\epsilon_0=1/c^2\).
+Consider a third inertial frame, ˉS, moving at speed v along the positive x-axis of S relative to S. Then, from the above arguments, the fields in ˉS are ˉEy=ˉσϵ0,¯Bz=μ0ˉσˉv, where ˉv is the relative speed of ˉS relative to S0, ˉv=v+v01+vv0/c2 and ˉσ=ˉγσ0,ˉγ=11ˉv2/c2.
+In terms of σ, the fields are ˉEy=(ˉγγ0)σϵ0,¯Bz=(ˉγγ0)μ0σˉv.
+Work out (ˉγγ0), ˉγγ0=1v20/c21ˉv2/c2=1+vv0/c21v2/c2=γ(1+vv0c2).
+Then, in terms of E and B, the fields in ˉS are ˉEy=γ(1+vv0c2)σϵ0=γ(Eyvc2ϵ0μ0Bz)=γ(EyvBz) and ˉBz=γ(1+vv0c2)μ0σ(v+v01+vv0/c2)=γ(Bzμ0ϵ0vEy)=γ(Bzvc2Ey), since μ0ϵ0=1/c2.

-If we change the uniform charged plates from parallel to the \(yz\) plane to parallel to the \(xy\) plane, using similar arguments, since the setting is that the electric field is along the positive \(z\) direction, electric field in \(S\) is $$E_z=\frac{\sigma}{\epsilon_0},$$ while the plates are also travelling to the negative x-axis direction, the direction of the magnetic field along the y-axis becomes positive $$B_y = \mu_0\sigma v_0.$$ Then, the fields in \(\bar{S}\) are \begin{matrix} \bar{E}_z = \gamma(E_z + vB_y), & \bar{B}_y = \gamma\left(B_y+\frac{v}{c^2}E_z\right). \end{matrix}
+If we change the uniform charged plates from parallel to the yz plane to parallel to the xy plane, using similar arguments, since the setting is that the electric field is along the positive z direction, electric field in S is Ez=σϵ0, while the plates are also travelling to the negative x-axis direction, the direction of the magnetic field along the y-axis becomes positive By=μ0σv0.
+Then, the fields in ˉS are ˉEz=γ(Ez+vBy),ˉBy=γ(By+vc2Ez).

-For the \(x\) direction, the electric fields remain the same because of no length contraction.
-Consider an infinite solenoid at rest, the magnetic field within the coil is $$B_x = \mu_0nI,$$ where \(n\) is the number of coil per unit length and \(I\) is the current.
-In \(\bar{S}\), the number of coil per unit length is increased due to length contraction $$\bar{n}=\gamma n,$$ while the current is decreased due to time dilation $$\bar{I}=\frac{1}{\gamma}I.$$ Thus, the overall magnetic field in the \(x\) direction remains the same.
+For the x direction, the electric fields remain the same because of no length contraction.
+Consider an infinite solenoid at rest, the magnetic field within the coil is Bx=μ0nI, where n is the number of coil per unit length and I is the current.
+In ˉS, the number of coil per unit length is increased due to length contraction ˉn=γn, while the current is decreased due to time dilation ˉI=1γI.
+Thus, the overall magnetic field in the x direction remains the same.

 Field Tensor

 We might put our result into a second-rank tensor.
-For a 4-vector, a first-rank tensor, the Lorentz transformation is given by $$\bar{a}^\mu = \Lambda^\mu_\nu a^\nu,$$ where \(\Lambda\) has the form \begin{pmatrix} \gamma & -\gamma\beta & 0 & 0 \\ -\gamma\beta & \gamma & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0 \end{pmatrix} For a second-rank tensor, two fractors of \(\Lambda\), one for each index of the second-rank tensor $$\bar{t}^{\mu\nu}=\Lambda^\nu_\lambda\Lambda^\nu_\sigma t^{\lambda\sigma}.$$ If we define the field tensor as $$F^{\mu\nu}=\begin{pmatrix} 0 & E_x/c & E_y/c & E_z/c \\ -E_x/c & 0 & B_z & -B_x \\ -E_y/c & -B_z & 0 & B_x \\ -E_z/c & b_y & -B_x & 0 \end{pmatrix},$$ we will get back (1) when we apply Lorentz transformation.
-The dual field tensor, $$G^{\mu\nu}=\begin{pmatrix} 0 & B_x & B_y & B_z \\ -B_x & 0 & -E_z/c & E_y/c \\ -B_y & E_z/c & 0 & -E_x/c \\ -B_z & -E_y/c & E_x/c & 0 \end{pmatrix},$$ can also generate the tranformation rule for \(\vec{E}\) and \(\vec{B}\).
+For a 4-vector, a first-rank tensor, the Lorentz transformation is given by ˉaμ=Λμνaν, where Λ has the form (γγβ00γβγ0000100000) For a second-rank tensor, two fractors of Λ, one for each index of the second-rank tensor ˉtμν=ΛνλΛνσtλσ.
+If we define the field tensor as Fμν=(0Ex/cEy/cEz/cEx/c0BzBxEy/cBz0BxEz/cbyBx0), we will get back (1) when we apply Lorentz transformation.
+The dual field tensor, Gμν=(0BxByBzBx0Ez/cEy/cByEz/c0Ex/cBzEy/cEx/c0), can also generate the tranformation rule for E and B.

 Current Density 4-vector

-The proper charge density \(\rho_0\) is the charge density in the rest frame of the charge $$\rho_0 = \frac{Q}{V_0}.$$ In other inertial frames, the volume is squeezed because one of the dimension is Lorentz-contracted $$V=\sqrt{1-u^2/c^2}V_0.$$ So, the charge density is $$\rho = \rho_0\frac{1}{\sqrt{1-u^2/c^2}},$$ and the current density is $$\vec{J}=\rho_0\frac{\vec{u}}{\sqrt{1-u^2/c^2}}.$$ As we can identify the four-velocity component in these two expression, we want to group them to form a 4-vector, $$J^\mu=\rho_0 U^\mu.$$ This is called the four-current density.
+The proper charge density ρ0 is the charge density in the rest frame of the charge ρ0=QV0.
+In other inertial frames, the volume is squeezed because one of the dimension is Lorentz-contracted V=1u2/c2V0.
+So, the charge density is ρ=ρ011u2/c2, and the current density is J=ρ0u1u2/c2.
+As we can identify the four-velocity component in these two expression, we want to group them to form a 4-vector, Jμ=ρ0Uμ.
+This is called the four-current density.

 4-vector Potential

-Define the 4-vector potential as $$A^\mu=(V/c,A_x,A_y,A_z).$$ Then, the field tensor can be written as $$\bbox[5px, border: 2px solid #666]{ F^{\mu\nu}=\frac{\partial A^\nu}{\partial x_\mu}-\frac{\partial A^\mu}{\partial x_\nu} }$$
+Define the 4-vector potential as Aμ=(V/c,Ax,Ay,Az).
+Then, the field tensor can be written as Fμν=AνxμAμxν

 Comments